-While seeking for the maximisation of shareholders' wealth, we strive to maintain harmony with the interest of the society to enhance our corporation's sustainability.
+While seeking to maximise shareholders' wealth, we strive to maintain harmony with the interest of the society to enhance our corporation's sustainability.

 VISION

 We aspire to be a reliable, innovative and profitable provider of full range construction services and products in the South East Asia region.